wighawag/hardhat-deploy/README.md

 if you use `ethers.js` we recommend you also install `hardhat-deploy-ethers` which add extra features to access deployments as ethers contract.

-Since `hardhat-deploy-ethers` is a fork of `@nomiclabs/hardhat-ethers` and that other plugin might have an hardcoded dependency on `@nomiclabs/hardhat-ethers` the best way to install `hardhat-deploy-ethers` and ensure compatibility is the following:
+Since `hardhat-deploy-ethers` is a fork of `@nomiclabs/hardhat-ethers` and that other plugin might have a hardcoded dependency on `@nomiclabs/hardhat-ethers` the best way to install `hardhat-deploy-ethers` and ensure compatibility is the following:

 ```bash
 npm install --save-dev  @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers